marcelonyc/igz_sparkk8s/README.md

 # Running Spark on Kubernetes
-MLOps NYC 2019 training session: Runnign Spark on Kubernetes
+MLOps NYC 2019 training session: Runnign Spark on Kubernetes.
+This setup will be discussed at the MLOps NY conference on September 24th 2019. http://mlopsnnyc.com

 ## Pre Requisities
 * Docker desktop with Kubernetes enabled